Skip to main content

 I can change my loan data at any time.

 No!
 You can't change your own credit data.
-Upon your authorization or consent, your credit data will be submitted from the financial instituation to the TransUnion's credit database.
-If you need to make any changes, you can submit a data correction request to TransUni.
+Upon your authorisation or consent, your credit data will be submitted from the credit providers to the Credit Reference Platform (CRP) under Credit Data Smart.
+If you need to make any changes, you can submit a data correction request to TransUnion.
 We will conduct an investigation upon your request, please click here for more details.

 Return to top